timstephenson/WordFrequency/Readme.markdown

 Because I am excited about Swift, I've done the assignment twice.
 The fist time, using swift.
 I then implemented the same methods again using Objective-c.

 WordFrequency is the Swift version of the challenge.
-This is the Ojvective-c version.
 [View Objective-c Version](https://github.com/timstephenson/OCWordFrequency)

 Both methods take two parameters:
 (1) a String representing the contents of a text document